 How much money should you have to retire?

-How much money do you need to retire comfortably in order to enjoy your golden years? $1 million? $1.5 million?
+How much money do you need to invest to retire comfortably in order to enjoy your golden years? $1 million? $1.5 million?
 More?

 Some variables that impact how much money you will need to enjoy a comfortable retirement are: